glenndingli/Deep_Vision_Report/maskrcnn.md

 <em>Figure 3.
 Mask RCNN shortcut network model</em>
 </p>

-In this method, we have to trade off some network capacities.
-However, the result tells the ResNet 50 is not good enough for this tasks.
-The result we get is worse even than RGB result.
-After viewing the thermal images, we find sometimee the thermal data are quite confusing for network.
-It is like we are adding a noise channel to the network, which helps to detect from time to time.
+In this method, we had to trade off some network capacities.
+However, the result showed the ResNet 50 was not good enough for this tasks.
+The result we obtained was worse even than RGB result.
+After viewing the thermal images, we found sometimes the thermal data was quite confusing for network.
+It was like we added a noise channel to the network, which helps to detect from time to time.
 Hence, we will try to add a simple shortcut to the network with a similiar idea of ResNet.
 With this approach, thermal noise will be more helpful and easier to train.

 <p align="center">